 write <file> <text>

-Write text to file
+Write text to a file

 Text Processing